Real-life story - Sarah Trute

 Nursing offered me that ‘human touch’ – so after 11 years, I switched careers.
 Going from senior project manager to newly qualified nurse involved a drop in pay, but it has definitely been worth it.
-Given my interest in autism and special needs, I chose to study for a learning disability nursing diploma at Kingston University, supported by a bursary and holiday temping jobs.
+Given my interest in autism and special needs, I chose to study for a learning disability nursing at Kingston University.

 What I do?